Everything you need to know about building a business from scratch in 2020 and beyond, in just 11 simple steps

 We’ll start with the obvious…

-The UK’s decision to leave the European Union continues to make it’s slow, laboured process into actuality – and while it does, the only certainty for UK businesses is, well… uncertainty.
+The UK’s decision to leave the European Union has just about made it’s slow, laboured process into actuality – yet still, for the next year or so, the only certainty for UK businesses is, well… uncertainty.

 What we do know, though, is that Brexit is likely to bring with it a few challenges for those looking to start a business in the UK: